alexwlchan/alexwlchan.net/src/_drafts/social-media-scrapbook.md

 For example, many social media websites provide metrics -- how many times was a post was viewed, or starred, or retweeted -- but I don't keep them.
 I remember posts because they were fun, thoughtful, or interesting, not because they hit a big number.

+Writing my own data model means I know exactly when it changes.
+In previous tools, I only storing the raw API response I received from each site.
+That sounds nice -- I'm saving as much information as I possibly can! -- but APIs change and the model would subtly shift over time.
+The variation made searching tricky, and in practice I only looked at a small fraction of the saved data.

-Although there are lots of different sites, I try to reuse data structures where appropriate.
+I try to reuse data structures where appropriate.
 Conversations from every site have the same `meta` scheme; conversations from microblogging services are all the same (Twitter, Mastodon, Bluesky, Threads); I have a common data structure for images and videos.

 Each data model is accompanied by a rendering function, which reads this data and returns a snippet of HTML that can appear in one of the "cards" in my web browser.